-Since 2005, as the creator of Vine & Dine, Linda has spent more time than most eating, drinking, and studying menus and wine lists.
-Running her educational wine and food-pairing program for so long has given her such an appreciation of Alberta’s vibrant culinary scene, that she launched Culinaire magazine in 2012 to celebrate the best our province has to offer in the world of food and beverages.
+As the creator of Vine & Dine, Linda has spent more time than most since 2005 eating, drinking, and studying menus and wine lists.
+Running her educational pairing program for so long has given her such an appreciation of Alberta’s vibrant culinary scene, that she launched Culinaire Magazine in 2012 to celebrate the best our province has to offer in the world of food and beverages.

 Co-Chair, Drinks Editor

 A 20+ year veteran of the beverage industry, Tom spent several years retailing for two of the best wine stores in the province before moving to the journalism side of a wine bottle.
-The drinks editor for Culinaire magazine, and the competition director for the Alberta Beverage Awards, he’s spent many a day pouring over wine lists with an eye for exciting bottles that won’t wreck the budget.
+Drinks Editor for Culinaire magazine, and Competition Director for the Alberta Beverage Awards, he’s spent many a day poring over wine lists with an eye for exciting bottles that won’t wreck the budget.

 Writer, photographer, and the author behind globaldish.ca, Stephanie is a lover of all things food, drink, and travel.
 While sometimes an elusive creature, trotting the globe, Stephanie can typically be found on a patio in the sunshine with a pint of beer or a glass of wine in hand.